-If there’s one thing everyone knows about Missouri summers, it’s that they are hot and humid.
-Many families end up spending the bulk of their time indoors in order to beat the heat.
+If there’s one thing everyone knows about Missouri summers, it’s that the heat can be oppressive.
+Many families end up spending the bulk of their time indoors to beat the heat.

 Choose Your Adventure